Septic Services in Seguin, TX

 Septic Pumping

 Routine pumping clears sludge and scum from your tank before solids can reach the drain field.
-The EPA recommends pumping every 3-5 years for most households, and that guideline holds for Seguin.
+Most Seguin households should pump every 3-5 years.
 Families of four or more, or homes with garbage disposals, should plan on every 2-3 years.
-Texas A&M AgriLife Extension notes that allowing sludge to reach the outlet device sends solids into the drain field, where they clog the soil and can lead to system failure.
 The heavy clay soils across much of Guadalupe County drain slowly, so a tank that falls behind on pumping creates drain field problems faster than you might expect.

 Septic Repair

 Clay soil movement is the biggest driver of repairs in the Seguin area.
 Expansive clay shrinks during dry spells and swells when it rains, shifting tanks and cracking distribution lines over time.
 Common repairs include replacing failed drain field lines ($3,000-$7,000), fixing cracked or shifted tanks ($1,500-$3,000), and clearing clogged inlet or outlet pipes ($200-$500).
-For comparison, a full system replacement in Guadalupe County runs $8,000-$15,000, so catching problems early through regular pumping and inspections often saves thousands.
 Properties closer to the Guadalupe River face additional risk from seasonal flooding and high water tables.

 Septic Inspection